nspcc-dev/neofs-spec/06-blockchain/03-neofsid.md

 ### neofsid contract

-NeoFSID contract is a contract deployed in NeoFS side chain\.
+NeoFSID contract is a contract deployed in NeoFS sidechain\.

-NeoFSID contract used to store connection between OwnerID and it's public keys\.
-OwnerID is a 25\-byte N3 wallet address that can be produced from public key\.
+NeoFSID contract is used to store connection between an OwnerID and its public keys\.
+OwnerID is a 25\-byte N3 wallet address that can be produced from a public key\.
 It is one\-way conversion\.
-In simple cases NeoFS verifies ownership by checking signature and relation between public key and OwnerID\.
+In simple cases\, NeoFS verifies ownership by checking signature and relation between a public key and an OwnerID\.

-In more complex cases\, user can use public keys unrelated to OwnerID to maintain secure access to the data\.
-NeoFSID contract stores relation between OwnerID and arbitrary public keys\.
-Data owner can bind or unbind public key with it's account by invoking Bind or Unbind methods of NeoFS contract in main chain\.
-After that\, Alphabet nodes produce multi signed AddKey and RemoveKey invocations of NeoFSID contract\.
+In more complex cases\, a user can use public keys unrelated to the OwnerID to maintain secure access to the data\.
+NeoFSID contract stores relation between an OwnerID and arbitrary public keys\.
+Data owner can bind a public key with its account or unbind it by invoking Bind or Unbind methods of NeoFS contract in the mainchain\.
+After that\, Alphabet nodes produce multisigned AddKey and RemoveKey invocations of NeoFSID contract\.

 #### Contract notifications